rohan-ahire/azure_access_mlflow_outside_of_databricks/README.md

 Code to show how we can access mlflow or other databricks api from outside of databricks workspace.
 This is specific to Azure.

 * This process assumes a Service Principal (SP) exists.
 * There is a one-time step "one_time_steps.sh" required to assign the SP to the databricks workspace.
+This script needs the databricks token to be exported in the env.
+This token is the one that might be owned by the owner of the SP.
 * Each script required certain variables to be exported in the environment before any of the scripts can be executed.
+    * DATABRICKS_HOST
+    * SP_CLIENT_ID
+    * SP_CLIENT_SECRET
+    * TENANT_ID

 There are two ways to connect to databricks using the Azure SP.